-Today we’re going to be featuring the first one of the Brothers’ list, ‘I’ll Be Good To You’, and I’m going to tell you why: Later this summer, along with a host of other high school crew, I’ll be attending the wedding of Jordan, the son of my good friends Jody & Steven, and his lovely bride-to-be Jenn.
+Today we’re going to be featuring the first one of the Brothers’ list, ‘I’ll Be Good To You,’ and I’m going to tell you why: Later this summer, along with a host of other high school crew, I’ll be attending the wedding of Jordan, the son of my good friends Jody & Steven, and his lovely bride-to-be Jenn.
 Jordan, the first member of the next generation of our friend group who I’ve literally known since he was a baby* – and who’s now a teacher and wildly successful high school hoops coach – is simply one of the nicest, most kind-hearted young men I’ve ever had the pleasure of watching grow up.
-And, for some reason, I can imagine him singing this lightly funkadelic tune to Jenn as he was proposing (I know, that’s maybe a little ridiculous, but look, it was written by the esteemed Smokey Robinson, and just check out the lyrics, they’re perfect.
+And, for some reason, I can imagine him singing this lightly funkadelic tune to Jenn as he was proposing (I know, that’s maybe a little ridiculous.
+But look, just check out the lyrics, they’re perfect.
 No?
 Alright fine, it’s weird).

 *With baby Jordan.
 Of the two of us he’s more recognizable to our current selves.